For novel writers with completed manuscripts.

 For more information about Meg’s video coaching package, please click here.

-Interested in learning more about Meg’s editorial services or ready to take the next step?
+Are you ready to take the next step?
 Fill out the form below!

 A Note From Meg: Just like you want to be sure you pick the right editor for your manuscript, I want to make sure I’m a good fit for your writing style and (ultimately) your manuscript.
 Therefore, I will be selective of which full manuscripts and folks I choose to work with—as you should, too!
 Feel free to inquire about complimentary sample critiques (for full manuscript critiques only).